ademiguelri/P2/README.md

 # P2 project

-This project is a simulation of a thermostat using python transitions and OPCUA packages and TimescaleDB and Grafana Dockers.
+This project makes server/client connection between n thermostats and a docker with timescaledb.

+The connection is made via OPC UA protocol where the server part is sending all information of the thermostats and sending to the client that inserts that into a timescaledb docker.

+Thermostats are simulated using a state machine, helped by python transitions package.

+Once timescale is receiving data, these data is visualiced on Grafana.

 Thermostat.py creates a instance of the object stateMachine.
-This instance creates a state machine that will simulate a working thermostat thats oscilates between 16 and 23 grades.
+This instance creates a state machine and will simulate a working thermostat that will warm or cool based on the target temperature.

-The information that generates will be send by server.py that is connected with client.py using OPC UA protocols.

-Once the client had recived the information, it will store in the database that is on the TimescaleDB docker.
-This information will be visible in Grafana that is hosted on Docker.

 ## Use guide

 1. Start docker-compose
 2. Run lab.py
 3. Run app.py
-4. Run manual_control.py

 ## Usefull code